Maria- und Martha-Kirche

 Can I buy tickets online?

-Dress comfortably, keeping in mind that this is a place of worship; modest attire is generally recommended when visiting churches.
+Dress modestly and respectfully, keeping in mind that this is a place of worship.
+Comfortable shoes are recommended for walking around the area.

 Location